keikko07/keikko07/README.md

 # Sobre mim
 - 👋 Hi, I’m Juliana Keiko Amorim
-- 👀 I’m interested in learning
+- 👀 I’m interested in learning to program
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me .
+- 📫 How to reach me @keikko